tremor-rs/tremor-www/blog/2021-11-01-wayfair-case-studies.md

-Tremor was already battle-hardened as a sidecar deployment, and this was extended to Cloud-native deployments by our kubernetes team who packaged Tremor for kubernetes as a set of [<u>helm charts</u>](./kubernetes-sidecars).
+Tremor was already battle-hardened as a sidecar deployment, and this was extended to Cloud-native deployments by our kubernetes team who packaged Tremor for kubernetes as a set of [helm charts](./2021-11-05-kubernetes-sidecars.md).

 As a relatively fast-paced technology organisation, our logging and metrics teams weren’t stalled- the scripting and query languages enabled rapid development.
 However, lack of native support in Tremor to modularise and reuse logic became a limiting factor.
-Thus, over the span of approximately a year, most of the [<u>modularity mechanisms</u>](./modularity), now standard in Tremor, were developed.
+Thus, over the span of approximately a year, most of the [modularity mechanisms](./2021-11-06-modularity.md), now standard in Tremor, were developed.

 Tremor was now battle-tested, battle-hardened and widely adopted, having gone through many enhancements and replacing many disparate tools and